QEC-pages/vecdec/README.md

   `bpalpha=0` gives the same result at instantaneous LLR.

-- parameter `bpretry` (integer, default value `1`, do not retry) allows to repeat BP several times using different node permutation.
+- parameter `bpretry` (integer, default value `1`, do not retry) allows to repeat BP several times using different node permutations.
   The prescribed number of attempts is made until a solution which satisfies the syndrome is found.
-This is useless with the `parallel` schedule (TODO: randomization of prior probabilities).
+This is useless with the `parallel` schedule (**TODO:** randomization of prior probabilities).

 - the use of optional ordered-statistics decoding (OSD) after BP failed to converge is controlled by the parameters `lerr` (default